workshopbutler/developer-portal/docs/index.md

 There are several tools for developers to get the most of out Workshop Butler.

 * [Workshop Butler API](https://support.workshopbutler.com/api) - REST API
+* [Workshop Butler JS Widgets](widgets/index.md) - a widgets library which allows you to integrate your website with Workshop Butler
 * [WordPress Plugin](wordpress/index.md) - integrate your WordPress website with Workshop Butler to show workshops, trainers, and accept registrations
 * [Themes](themes/index.md) - our default themes, which you can use as basis to create a custom one